rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nftclass.md

 {
   "max": {
     "type": "number",
-    "description": "How many NFTs will ever belong to this collection.
+    "description": "How many NFTs will ever belong to this class.
 0 for infinite."
   },
   "issuer": {
     "type": "string",